 Sex Offender Watch: A Map of Homes to Keep on Your Radar this Halloween

-Previously, we filled you in on the regulations regarding registered sex offenders in your area.
+Earlier this month, we filled you in on the regulations regarding registered sex offenders in your area.

-In general, the laws center on sex offenders registering in person each year at the local police department.
+In general, the laws center on sex offenders registering in person each year the local police department.
 They must do so for a required 10-year registration period, unless they are separately required to register for life.
 Offenders are prohibited from living within 500 feet of a school, daycare center, youth center or other facility that caters to children younger than 18 years old.

 Sex Offenders in Your Neighborhood

 All but one of those offenders—who is represented by the sole purple pin point on the accompanying map—are compliant with the laws.

 "Offender has failed to maintain accurate registration records as required by law," according to the Illinois State Police.

 How the Map Works